 In 1999, TASCHA (then known as the Center for Internet Studies), held a seminal conference on the global implications of the Internet.
 The conference featured such luminaries as Vint Cerf (father of the internet), John Perry Barlow (Electronic Frontier Foundation), and many others.
 At the time, UWTV professionally recorded the conference on Betamax and left a rich 15-hour archive of commentary on the future of the Internet.
 Unfortunately, due to format of the recording, its content is currently inaccessible to TASCHA and the public.

-The overarching information challenge is – how can this material be preserved for TASCHA and shared with others?
+The overarching information challenge is –how can this material be preserved and edited to tell a compelling story about the future of the internet from 1999?

 We’re looking for a group of students help us answer the following questions: